 This church still stands in Belgravia on the corner of Fawcus and Scott Streets.
-It was designed by A. H. Wilson in 1904.
+It was designed by G. A. H. Dickson in 1904.
 The foundation stone was laid in the same year by Edith Grace Jeppe.
 The church was completed in 1905 and had alterations done in 1946.

 School of the Berea Hebrew congregation, Tudhope & Doris Street (1921 & 1967)

 There is some confusion with this building.
 One source states the first synagogue in Berea dates back to 1921 and was designed by Willam Paynter.
 Another dates the building back to 1932 having being designed by Obel & Obel, although I can’t verify this.
 The old shul was demolished in 1967 and the current building erected.